Pariksha Fin-Invest-Lease Ltd.

 Report on Other Legal and Regulatory Requirements

 Referred to in Paragraph 1 under "Report on Other Legal and RegulatoryRequirements" section of report of even date on the financial statements for the yearended on March 31 2020 of

 2. The inventory of the company comprises equity shares which are in dematerializedform and which have been verified by the management with reference to holding statementfrom depository participant.
 In our opinion the procedure of verification of inventoryfollowed by the management is satisfactory.
 Further the company is maintaining properrecords of its inventory and no discrepancies were noticed on verification.

-3. (a) According to information made available to us the company has granted unsecuredloans to companies covered in the register maintained under section 189 of the Act and inour opinion the terms and conditions of such loans are not prejudicial to the company'sinterest. b) As per the information and explanation given to us the said loans arerepayable on demand.
+3. a) According to information made available to us the company has granted unsecuredloans to companies covered in the register maintained under section 189 of the Act and inour opinion the terms and conditions of such loans are not prejudicial to the company'sinterest. b) As per the information and explanation given to us the said loans arerepayable on demand.

 11. To the best of our knowledge and belief and according to information given to usthe company has not given any managerial remuneration during the year under review.

-14. According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertibledebentures during the year under review.
+14. According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly paid convertible debenturesduring the year.

-We have audited the internal financial controls over financial reporting of PARIKSHAFIN-INVESTLEASE LIMITED ("the Company") as of 31 March 2018 in conjunctionwith our audit of the financial statements of the Company for the year endedon that date.
+We have audited the internal financial controls over financial reporting of PARIKSHAFIN-INVESTLEASE LIMITED ("the Company") as of March 31 2020 inconjunction with our audit of the financial statements of the Company for the year endedon that date.

 Meaning of Internal Financial Controls over Financial Reporting